-You can connect your gaming PC to WiFi with a WiFi adapter or a cabled hotspot.
-Some PC motherboards are WiFi-enabled, or add-on PCIe cards and USB WiFi adapters provide you with WiFi connectivity through your wireless home network at a reasonably low cost.
+You can connect your gaming PC to WiFi with an adapter or a cabled hotspot.
+Some PC motherboards are WiFi-enabled, or add-on PCIe cards and USB adapters provide connectivity through your wireless home network at a reasonably low cost.

 If you’re using WiFi for gaming, you’ll need a strong network connection and equipment that’s compatible with your computer.

-A wired internet connection with an ethernet cord is probably your first choice for getting online, but sometimes it’s good to have a WiFi connection too.
+A wired internet connection with an ethernet cord is probably your first choice for getting online, but sometimes it’s good to have WiFi, too.

-Keep on reading, as this guide will walk you through six different ways to connect your gaming PC to a wifi network.
+Keep reading.
+This guide will walk you through six ways to connect your gaming PC to a WiFi network.

 1. Enable built-in or pre-existing WiFi

-Before you start purchasing extra equipment and making computer modifications, check to see if your PC has WiFi capabilities already.
+Before purchasing extra equipment and making computer modifications, check to see if your PC already has WiFi capabilities.

 On the bottom of your screen, click the Notification area.
-You can also access this menu by pressing the Windows key plus the A key.
+You can also access this menu by pressing the Windows Key + A key.
 Then, click on Network.

 If your computer can connect to WiFi, you will have the option to click Enable Network.
-Then you can choose your wifi network from the list, put in your password, and connect to the internet.
+Then, you can choose your WiFi network from the list, enter your password, and connect to the internet.

-Many desktop systems have WiFi capabilities on the motherboard already, so if your computer is new, this might work for you immediately.
+Many desktop systems already have WiFi capabilities on the motherboard, so if your computer is new, this might work for you immediately.

 Whether or not this works will depend on your motherboard.
-If you are using an older computer or building from older parts, this method might not work for you.
+This method might not work if you use an older computer or build from older parts.

 Motherboards that are WiFi-enabled will have an antenna attached to them.
 That’s how the motherboard can make a wireless connection to the network.

 This might be the easiest way to get online, but it isn’t the only one.
-There are plenty of accessories that can adapt your system for a wireless connection.
+Plenty of accessories can adapt your system for a wireless connection.